 In order to ascertain the effects a blended learning environment, which incorporated self-paced RLOs, had in promoting a safety culture among students in the area of wood machining, an action research methodology was used.
-The action research approach used in this study is described by Kemmis & McTaggart (2000) as participatory research.
+Action research enables practitioners to use reflective practice and the implementation of change as a vehicle from which to launch a research project from the practice setting.
+McNiff and Whitehead (2006), describe action research as "a form of enquiry that enables practitioners everywhere to investigate and evaluate their work" (McNiff and Whitehead, 2006, p.
+7).
+Action research is prominent not only in teacher education but also in management and organisation behaviour, social and health services, and other professional contexts.
+There are a number of different approaches to action research depending on the degree of involvement by the researcher.
+The action research approach used in this study is described by Kemmis and McTaggart (2000) as participatory research.
 Participatory research is an adaptive plan of Kurt Lewin's action research model and is a spiral process which involves a non-linear pattern of planning, acting, monitoring and evaluating.
+Fig. 5 illustrates this participatory action research process.
+Selecting this action research model allowed the practitioner analyse their research and evaluate the data in order to make informed decisions through enhanced understanding.